 Contents

-- Potting Mix Component: Coconut fiber is commonly used in potting mixes to improve water retention and promote healthy root growth.
+Potting mix ingredient: Horticulturists blend coconut fibre into potting mixes to improve water retention and encourage healthy root development.

 1.2 Uses of Coconut Fibre In Industry